How to Create & Send HTML Emails via Gmail Using Stripo?

 You may apply any font you like to the preheader text when building a template.
 However, Gmail will use “Arial” when displaying this text in the email preview.
 Yet, in the body of the email, the chosen font will remain.

 (Arial font, preheader preview in the subject line)

 (I applied Courier New to the preheader text in the email template)

 It’s been said many times that header is the face of your email and your brand, as well.
-Make sure you add company logo and its name.
-To my mind, this is a great idea to mention contact information, as well.
+Make sure you add your company logo and its name.

 This is our favorite element of templates.
-Banners set the mood for entire email.
+Banners set the mood for an entire email.
 Thus, you need to work thoroughly on it.
 Find and insert the best image you like.
-Btw, the trend for 2018 is using photos of people, less drawn pictures.
-I am proud to say that currently, we are the only editor that enables you to apply special filters to it.
-Then you may place text over this image and wrap it in custom/decorative fonts.
+I am proud to say that currently, we are the only editor that enables you to apply special filters to banner images without any photo editors and third-party tools.
+Then you may place text over this image and wrap it in banner/decorative fonts — we offer over 40.

 An image and a text, two photos and two text blocks in a row?
 It is up to you to decide.
 This is a common feature, and many editors let you choose between one or two blocks in a line.
 While with us you can choose up to four of them.